sagemath/trac_to_gh/Issue 8656.md

 # Issue 8656: face_lattice does not seem to work for unbounded polyhedra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8656

 Original creator: novoselt